*This is a family friendly blog. If you’re below the age of 18, kindly click another way.

 I would go as far as to say that the Jeju Loveland was my favourite park in Jeju.
 Mainly because it was by far very different from what I have seen in all my travels, and because it represents progress of thought and the openness of society, which is something that should be enjoyed with friends and lovers, and most importantly, celebrated.

-Written by HY: a contributing editor The Travelling Squid
+Written by HY: a contributing editor with The Travelling Squid